-The following factors were considered when next year's budget (2017-2018) was adopted:
+The following factors were considered when next year's budget (2018-2019) was adopted:

-- Assessed property values increased for FY 18.
-The District's millage rate was reduced from 2.5 mills the statutory maximum to 2.45 mills.
-At that rate, the District expects ad valorem tax revenues to be \$18,503,971, an increase of \$754,855 or 4.3 percent.
-(See graph for property values and assessed millage rates for previous and current year.) - Wages and benefits were budgeted slightly higher for 2018 than the prior year. - Management continues to evaluate all other operating expenditures based on the priorities of mandatory, critical, or important to the ability to deliver a consistent level of service.
+- Assessed property values increased for FY 19.
+The District's millage levied was 2.5 mills, the statutory maximum.
+At that rate, the District expects ad valorem tax revenues to be \$19,620,023, an increase of \$1,116,052 or 6 percent.
+(See graph for property values and assessed millage rates for previous and current year.) - Wages and benefits were budgeted slightly higher for 2019 than the prior year. - Capital outlay for a 100' ladder truck was budgeted in the amount of \$1,234,896. - Management continues to evaluate all other operating expenditures based on the priorities of mandatory, critical, or important to the ability to deliver a consistent level of service.